 When you perform an action on a distribution using the CloudFront API, you use the distribution ID to specify which distribution you want to perform the action on, for example, EDFDVBD6EXAMPLE.
+You can't change the distribution ID.

 Status

 The possible status values for a distribution are listed in the following table.